 When the latest iOS version is confirmed, the standard Apple Terms and Conditions page appears.
 Tap Agree in the top right-hand corner to proceed.

 I bet very few read Licence and Terms and Conditions pages.
 At 43 pages plus it is heavy going.
 It covers things like licence conditions for using inbuilt codec's (what enables video to work) and statements such as the one below when using FaceTime.

 Do you truly know what you are agreeing to when you tap the Agree link?
 The literature is full of disclaimers and conditions such as the example above.
 Would you tap Disagree after reading the fine print?

 Your iPad requests you enter your iTunes password.
 Enter your password then tap OK to begin the download process.

 After entering your iTunes password the download process begins.
 A blue status bar and a countdown shows where the download is up to.

-When the iOS source files are download, tap Install Now.
-You of course have the option not to go ahead with the update right this very second.
+When the iOS source files are downloaded, tap Install Now.
+You, of course, have the option not to go ahead with the update right this very second.
 You can continue this process later if you so wish.

 At this stage the Terms and Conditions page appears.
 It is the same page that appears in Step 4 above.
 Tap Agree when ready to proceed.